Welcome to today's edition of the Rush 24-7 podcast.

 Now here's the number.

-Sixty five percent of the public supports a balanced budget amendment to the U.S. Constitution.
+65 of the public supports a balanced budget amendment to the?

-Even a plurality of Democrats, the party that typically resists spending cuts, backs the amendment by 45 to 44%.
+Even a plurality of Democrats, the party that typically resists spending cuts, backs the amendment by 45 to 44 percent.

-This is the Bunched Commission to poll, said Americans are concerned about our nation's deepening deficit, and as a result, an overwhelming number support a balanced budget amendment.
+Alia Faraj Johnson, partner and executive vice president of RON Sachs Communications, SA C H S this is the bunch that commissioned a poll said Americans are concerned about our nation's deepening deficit and, as a result, an overwhelming number support a balanced budget amendment.

-A large plurality, 46 to 21% also say they would be more likely to vote for a presidential candidate who backs the amendment.
+A large, Large plurality, 46 to 21%, also say they would be more likely to vote for a presidential candidate who backs the amendment.

 Okay.

-Ladies and gentlemen, because I'll bet you beyond the Internet and this program and some other talk shows, you're never going to see the light of day.
+Because I'll bet you beyond the internet and this program and maybe some other talk shows, you're never going to see the light of day.

 This show will never see the light of day on any mainstream news outlet.